gersonjustiniano/Technical_Indicators_in_Python/README.md

-# Technical Indicators in Python
+# Technical Indicators in Python.
-# All rights reserved.